dvirgiln/streams-kafka/README.md

   * All the projects are dockerized using sbt.
 Has been used the [marcuslonnberg plugin](https://github.com/marcuslonnberg/sbt-docker)
   * This is a good example how to run different subprojects using  different scala versions:
              [sbt-cross plugin](https://github.com/marcuslonnberg/sbt-docker)
+  * Example how to use docker stack to scale some services (spark-workers)

 ## Useful links: